 Four campus housing options offered for the 2018-19 year and at least one academic building are largely wheelchair inaccessible.

 Private colleges and universities, like other public accommodations, fall under Title III of the Americans with Disabilities Act (ADA) and are subject to the ADA Standards for Accessible Design, a set of regulations created by the Justice Department that enforce the ADA.
 These Standards govern the construction of buildings to ensure that they remain accessible to people with differing physical abilities.
-If you are interested in making your bathroom acessible you could take a look into ahminstallations.co.uk to find out more.
+If you are interested in making your bathroom accessible you could take a look into ahminstallations.co.uk to find out more.

 The Standards require that Title III residential buildings, like the Transylvania dorms, set aside at least some units as fully accessible spaces.
 This accessibility requirement is laid out in a set of rules governing shower design, handrail placement, kitchen clearance to allow a wheelchair’s full turning radius, countertop height, and so on.
 Last updated in 2010, the Standards require that a building be brought into compliance whenever a building permit is sought for new construction or major alterations, though there are cost-containment measures that prevent minor renovations from triggering disproportionate costs.
+Some accessibility measures can be as simple (yet effective) as ADA Signs which are beneficial for those with visual impairments.

 Transylvania University is offering four housing options for the 2018-2019 academic year that are non-compliant with the ADA.
 These are Hazelrigg Hall, the 338 N. Upper Street House, and both buildings of the Fourth Street Apartments.